Sir Thomas Chapman, 7th Baronet

-Sir Thomas Robert Tighe Chapman, 7th Baronet (6 November 1846 – 8 April 1919), was an Anglo-Irish landowner, the last of the Chapman baronets of Killua Castle in County Westmeath, Ireland.
-For many years he lived under the name of Thomas Robert Lawrence, taking the name of his partner, Sarah Lawrence, the mother of his five sons, one of whom was T. E. Lawrence, 'Lawrence of Arabia'.
+Sir Thomas Robert Tighe Chapman, 7th Baronet (6 November 1846 – 8 April 1919) was an Anglo-Irish landowner, the last of the Chapman baronets of Killua Castle in County Westmeath, Ireland.
+For many years he lived under the name of Thomas Robert Lawrence, taking the name of his partner, Sarah Lawrence, the mother of his five sons, one of whom was T. E. Lawrence, also known as 'Lawrence of Arabia'.

 Early life and background

-Thomas Chapman was born in 1846, the second of the three sons of William Chapman and his wife Louisa, daughter of Colonel Arthur Vansittart, of Shottesbrooke, and the grandson of Sir Thomas Chapman, 2nd Baronet.
+Thomas Chapman was born in Southill, Westmeath, Ireland in 1846, the second of the three sons of William Chapman and his wife Louisa, daughter of Colonel Arthur Vansittart, of Shottesbrooke, and the grandson of Sir Thomas Chapman, 2nd Baronet.